DIY You Can Do When Renting

 There are many ways in which you could give your rental a face-lift to help reflect your tastes, style and personality.
-But what sort of changes are allowed?, and what do you need to think about before picking up your paintbrush?
+But what sort of changes are allowed?
+As well as this, what do you need to think about before picking up your paintbrush?
 With help from renting experts, we have gathered information you need to know.

 Often, anything deemed as a permanent change will be forbidden under the terms of your tenancy agreement.
 Even hanging a picture could be off limits if you need to make a hole in the wall for a picture hook.